karmi/retire/README.markdown

     $ rake environment tire:import CLASS='Article' FORCE=true
 ```

-When you'll spend more time with _ElasticSearch_, you'll notice how
+When you'll spend more time with _Elasticsearch_, you'll notice how
 [index aliases](http://www.elasticsearch.org/guide/reference/api/admin-indices-aliases.html)
 are the best idea since the invention of inverted index.
 You can index your data into a fresh index (and possibly update an alias once everything's fine):